no-relation/maze-game/README.md

     * Player

 Relationships:
-Maze -< Tiles
+* Maze -< Tiles
-Maze -< Attempts >- Player
+* Maze -< Attempts >- Player

 Attempts keep track of number of steps, lower is better.
 Low scores are recorded

-Authentication: to be determined
+Authentication: users login, use JWT and bcrypt

 Data persistence: PostGres?
 SQL3?
   * Users can log in and see their best scores, compared to other users